frank-dspeed/frank-dspeed/README.md

+### Hi there 👋 I am ✨ Frank Lemanschik ✨ a German Distributed Cross Arch Platform OS Engineer.

+## 🔭 I’m currently working on:
+a ECMAScript Driven ECOSYSTEM to run Code in a Secure Scaleable Fashion on Any Device and reduce the existing redundancies in the Ecosystems dependencies like Chromium, ChromiumOS, NodeJS, V8, FuchsaOS, Linux. see: https://github.com/stealify

+## 🌱 I’m currently learning
+Building Universal Capability based Systems to create faster Software my learning Source is real Production code that is to hard to maintain update and work with overall.

+## 👯 I’m looking to collaborate on:
+Eveything in that short High Level view: Rust, C, C++, LLVM, Linux, Android, FuchsiaOS, Chromium, GraalVM and all Stuff Envolved in Building them and software with them. https://github.com/stealify-backports

+## 🤔 I’m looking for help with:
+With the https://github.com/stealify Overall Project i need to create a Community of Passionated Engineers most best Professionals that already understand the core problem and help me to Apply the needed Proven Solutions to them.
+Like Making Libs work with Capability Based Invocation Procedure Call Protocol. see: CapNproto.

+# 💬 Ask me about:
+- VM Engineering
+- Engineering Fundamentals ALU Design, CPU Design, GPU and so on BUS Systems processing methods
+- Operating System Design and Security as also Performance Tuning any Os, May it be Your Own Written Kernel or Linux, MacOS, FuchsiaOs, Android, IOS, I am your Man i invested over 10 Years into reading the docs and Fundamentals.
+- JVM Implementation
+- V8 Implementation
+- VMM Design and Implementation
+- ECMAScript Engine Design and Embedding TC39 Specs
+- Browser Implementation and Design as also Interop and everything you can know about that beasts of Software that need to be highly Secure as They execute untrusted Source Code.
+- Confined Environments and Hardining as also Management and Operation of Large Deployments.
+- Declarativ Builds and Build Systems overall
+- Coding Language Implementation and Design.

+# 📫 How to reach me:
+Use any Social Media Even github my Full Name is Frank Lemanschik is you maybe Know already see: 😄

+# 😄 Pronouns:
+Fraenk or simply call me SP33D or Bomberman Two Nicks from my Early days as i learn2crack and reverse engineered

+# ⚡ Fun fact: ...
+- Windows is Possible without Spyware https://ameliorated.info/documentation.html
+- There is over 100x Code redundancy in near every bigger project dependencie management is a own job today
+- Technical debt often gets Ignored Until It is to late

 ### What i am doing in Short
-I Help Organisations to Produce Web Driven Applications with and without a GUI i invested a lot of time into messaging and context boundary issues the fundamentals of distributed systems and load optimization.
+I Help Organisations to Produce Web Driven Applications with and without a GUI also Embedded Devices I did invest a lot of time diging into messaging and context boundary issues the fundamentals of distributed systems and load optimization.
 This made me a Uniq Source of Knowleg about Fast Rendering of big WebApplications and Fast Execution of Large Distributed Tasks parallel and in sync.
+I Gained also a Lot of Language Implementer and VM Engineering Knowleg while doing the before sayed.
+I am a Security aware Person that spots 0Day issues on a daily basis but also i was never able to fix them fast enough i am a single Person thats why i invent all this to address my own need to Build Software as a Single Person whit the Quality and Standards of Big Companys to solve the needs of them fast and with the needed Quality and Security Considerations.

 At Present i mainly apply this HPC Fundamentals on OS Core Level while creating a Git Management System (Workflow) as Also A Coding Language that reuses existing Languages.
 And a Build Tool that can Guess Possible Builds by Understanding your Code.